Unpolarized gluon PDF of the nucleon from lattice QCD at physical point in the continuum limit: Supplemental Material

 \subsection{Large-$\lambda$ extrapolation}

 Performing the Fourier transform to momentum space requires the renormalized matrix elements across the entire coordinate space.
-A direct truncation would introduce oscillation into the momentum-space results.
-This issue can be resloved by performing extrapolation using Eq.~\ref{eq:lambda_extrap} to complete the results in the large-$\lambda$ region.
-In Fig.~\ref{fig:lambda_extrap}, we show the extrapolation of the renormalized matrix elements of ensemble C24P29 under different momenta.
-As can be seen from the plot the extrapolation results agree well with lattice data in fit range and we replace the lattice data with extrapolated results starting from the end of the fitting range.
+A simple truncation would introduce oscillation into the momentum-space results.
+This issue can be resolved by performing extrapolation using Eq.~\ref{eq:lambda_extrap} to complete the results in the large-$\lambda$ region.
+In Fig.~\ref{fig:lambda_extrap_part1}, we show the extrapolation of the renormalized matrix elements for different momenta, taking ensemble C48P14 and H48P32 as examples.
+The fitting range for Eq.~\ref{eq:lambda_extrap} is highlighted by the gray shaded region, and the red dashed line in the plot marks the junction ($\lambda \geq 8$) between lattice data and extrapolated results during Fourier transformation.
+As can be seen from the plots the extrapolation results agree well with lattice data in fit range.